angerman/data-bitcode-edsl/README.md

 ---

 # TODO:
-- [ ] build sample ask that uses more than one function. (e.g. call out to a second function)
+- [ ] build sample app that uses more than one function. (e.g. call out to a second function)
+- [ ] Unify ANON_STRUCT and NAMED_STRUCT.
+If it has a name it's named, otherwise it's anonynmous.

 # High Prio